DHARMA DEEP DIVE

 Our series structure offers two six week courses, outlined below.
 You may sign up for one course or both.

-Each live session includes meditation, inquiry and discussion, and guidance for how to allow the teachings to steep in your experience between classes, becoming a lived understanding.
+Each session includes meditation, inquiry and discussion, and guidance for how to allow the teachings to steep in your experience between classes, becoming a lived understanding.

 COURSE ONE